Research into Human Development in the Age of Globalization

 1. Ability to gather information on various social phenomena

-3. Creativity through empathy for others and collaboration with diverse groups
+3. Creativity and empathy cultivated through collaboration with diverse groups of people

-5. Ability to conduct research independently and bring new understanding to academia and policy/practice
+5. Ability to carry out research independently and bring new knowledge to academia and policy/practice

-6. Ability to summarize research results appropriately and disseminate findings widely
+6. Ability to summarize research results appropriately and disseminate them widely to society

 Master’s Program

-In line with the Diploma Policy, the curriculum of this course is organized by subjects that include the following objectives:
+In line with the Diploma Policy, the curriculum of the M. A. program is offered as follows:

-1. In the Master’s Program, the curriculum combines lectures, exercises, and research guidance.
-In the lectures, students will gain an understanding of major themes in the relevant areas of pedagogy (philosophy of education, history of education, sociology of education, international pedagogy, etc.).
-In the exercises, students can deepen their understanding by discussing specific topics and acquiring research skills.
-Students may also take courses offered by other departments within their own graduate school or courses offered by other graduate schools (maximum of 8 credits).
-By taking these courses, students will learn to gather information on various social phenomena, broad academic knowledge, and the ability to think and analyze flexibly and from multiple perspectives.
+1. The M. A. curriculum combines lectures, seminars, and research guidance.
+In “Lectures”, students will gain an understanding of major themes in the relevant areas of education (philosophy of education, history of education, sociology of education, international education, and others).
+In the “Seminars”, students aim to deepen their understanding through discussions on specific topics and acquire research skills.
+In addition, students may take courses from other programs within their own graduate school, and also from other graduate schools for up to 8 credits.
+By taking these courses, students will acquire the ability to gather information on various social phenomena, as well as broad academic knowledge and the ability to think flexibly and analyze from multiple perspectives.

-2. In the Master’s Program, diversity in learning will be ensured by offering courses in English, cross-listing with other graduate schools, and utilizing the United Nations University Commissioned Auditing System, etc. In addition, field experience and training will be conducted both in Japan and overseas and students may also receive credits towards graduation by studying abroad.
-Through these activities, students will hone their ability to empathize with others, spark creativity, and problem-solve.
+2. This program provides diverse learning environments by offering courses in English, cross-listing with other graduate schools, and availing of the United Nations University Commissioned Auditing Program.
+Furthermore, field experiences and training will be conducted both in Japan and abroad.
+Students can also gain credits for graduation by studying abroad.
+Through these activities, students develop their empathy for others, creativity, and problem-solving abilities.

-3. During the course of study, students will improve their research skills by receiving individual guidance from their supervisor and, if necessary, from several faculty members.
-Students submit an outline of their research in the spring semester of their second year and give an oral presentation at the midterm presentation.
-Students will enhance the quality of their research papers by obtaining feedback on their research from faculty members affiliated with the Department of Education and other graduate students.
+3. During the course of the program, students will improve their research skills and competencies by receiving individual guidance from their academic advisor and from other faculty members as needed.
+Students submit an outline of their research in the spring semester of their second year and give an oral presentation at the mid-term progress meeting.
+Students will enhance the quality of their research papers by obtaining feedback on their research from faculty members of the Graduate Program in Education and other graduate students.

 Doctoral Program

-In line with the Diploma Policy, the curriculum of this course is organized by subjects that include the following objectives:
+In line with the Diploma Policy, the curriculum of the doctoral program is offered as follows:

-1. In the Doctoral Program, lecture and seminar courses in related fields will be offered.
-In these subjects, students will confirm their understanding of fundamentals and deepen their understanding of specific topics through small-group discussions.
-In addition, students will improve their research skills and refine their own research plans.
+1. Lecture and seminar courses in relevant sub-fields of education will be offered.
+Students will review the fundamentals of a sub-field and deepen their understanding through small-group discussions on specific topics.
+In addition, students will improve their research skills and refine their own research plans through these courses.

-2. In addition to these courses, students are required to take dissertation seminar and research guidance courses for the preparation of their doctoral dissertation.
-Throughout the course of study, students will receive individual guidance from their supervisors on writing the doctoral dissertation and disseminating research results (submission to academic journals, oral presentations at academic conferences, etc.).
+2. Students also take dissertation seminar and research guidance courses to prepare their doctoral dissertation.
+Throughout the course of study, students receive individual guidance from their supervisors on writing the doctoral dissertation and disseminating research results (submission to academic journals, oral presentations at academic conferences, and so on).

-3. In addition, a guidance committee consisting of three full-time faculty members has been established to provide students with research guidance during their period of study.
-Members of the advisory committee formed based on a student’s research theme and methodology, allowing students receive guidance from a variety of angles.
-Through these studies, which organically link lecture and seminar courses with research guidance, students will be able to collect and analyze information in their field of specialization and become independent researchers.
+3. Additionally, an Advisory Committee consisting of three full-time faculty members is established to provide students with research guidance during their period of study.
+The members of the committee are chosen in view of the student’s research topic and methodology.
+This system allows students to proceed with their research and doctoral dissertation while receiving guidance from diverse perspectives.
+Through these studies, which organically link lectures, seminar courses, and research guidance, students acquire the ability to collect and analyze information in their specialized fields, as well as research skills and competencies to become independent researchers.

 Master’s Program